RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

         int cnt = Argument.size();

         for (size_t i = 0; i < cnt; ++i) {
-            int backlashesCount = 0;  // Count consecutive backlashes
+            int backslashesCount = 0;  // Count consecutive backslashes

             while (i != cnt && Argument[i] == '\\') {
-                ++backlashesCount;
+                ++backslashesCount;
                 ++i;
             }

-            // i == cnt means the last char of Argument is backlash
+            // i == cnt means the last char of Argument is backslash
-            // Solution: Append double the amount of backlash in Argument if (i == cnt) {
+            // Solution: Append double the amount of backslash in Argument if (i == cnt) {
-                CommandLine.append(backlashesCount * 2, '\\');
+                CommandLine.append(backslashesCount * 2, '\\');
             }

-            // If Arg[i] == '\"' ==> Need to escape the backlashes as well as
+            // If Arg[i] == '\"' ==> Need to escape the backslashes as well as
-            // the quotation mark right behind the backlashes
+            // the quotation mark right behind the backslashes
-            //  The number of bonus backlashes = The num of orginal backlashes +
+            //  The number of bonus backslashes = The num of orginal backslashes +
             //  1 (for the mark)
             else if (Argument[i] == '\"') {
-                CommandLine.append(backlashesCount * 2 + 1, '\\');
+                CommandLine.append(backslashesCount * 2 + 1, '\\');
                 CommandLine.push_back('\"');
             }

-            // If not satisfy anything above, it means the backlashes are at the
+            // If not satisfy anything above, it means the backslashes are at the
-            // middle of the Argument Add the same number of backlashes
+            // middle of the Argument Add the same number of backslashes
-            // NOTE: Do not misunderstand with how C/C++ resolves backlashes with a char
+            // NOTE: Do not misunderstand with how C/C++ resolves backslashes with a char
             // at next position.
 This is .exe file, C/C++ compiler has no work
             // here.
             else {
-                CommandLine.append(backlashesCount, '\\');
+                CommandLine.append(backslashesCount, '\\');
                 CommandLine.push_back(Argument[i]);
             }
         }